premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2022-09-06-goodbye-daddy.md

 I could not cry.
 I could not mourn.
 I could not eat.
 I could not sleep.
 I could not get out of bed.
 I could not forgive myself for not being with my father and family at the most crucial moment.
 I become irritated with everything all the time.
 I started getting into arguments with everyone I met.
 I am constantly filling my head with negative thoughts.
 I felt I was right and everyone else was wrong.
 I could not stop.
 I wanted to stop.

-I was introduced to a therapist Dr Shalini, a friend of my uncle.
+I was introduced to a therapist, Dr Shalini, a friend of my uncle.
 I took six sessions of EMDR therapy with her.
 The treatment helped unburden my guilt and resentment with me and allowed me to see the world as it is.
 I accept that my father is gone, and we, three brothers, have to keep the family united for the rest of our lives.
 No therapy is a magic bullet.
 It can show you the way, but you have to walk.
-I do occasionally blurt out at someone for no reason.
+I occasionally blurt out at someone for no reason.
 But I'm getting better.

 It took me five months to write my last respect to my father, this blog.
 One regret I would never get over is that I never expressed my love to my father, not even once.
 I wish I had.
 Please don't be me.

 > Express your love while you can.

 I'm sorry.
 Please forgive me.
 Thank you.
 I love you.

 Goodbye, Daddy!